Love O2O (TV series)

-Love O2O (微微一笑很倾城 (Wēi Wēi Yī Xiào Hěn Qīng Chéng)) is a 2016 Chinese television series based on the novel of the same name written by Gu Man, starring Zheng Shuang and Yang Yang.
-It aired on Jiangsu TV and Dragon TV from 22 August to 6 September 2016.This story tells a love story between Xiao Nai and Bei Weiwei.
-It is a commercial success in China.
-It is one of the most-watched Chinese modern dramas, with over 25.2 billion views online.
+Love O2O (微微一笑很倾城 (Wēi Wēi Yī Xiào Hěn Qīng Chéng)) is a 2016 Chinese television series based on the novel of the same name written by Gu Man, starring Yang Yang and Zheng Shuang.
+It aired on Jiangsu TV and Dragon TV from 22 August to 6 September 2016.
+This story revolves around the love between Xiao Nai and Bei Weiwei.
+It was a commercial success in China.
+It became one of the most-watched Chinese modern dramas, with over 25.2 billion views online.

-In August, 2021 this show has been officially banned by the People's Republic of China's government in the entirety of Mainland China as the female lead role, Zheng Shuang has been labelled as "actors with poor conduct" by the regulators due to her involvement in a series of scandals including tax evasion which she is found guilty of.
+In August 2021, the show was officially banned by the People's Republic of China's government in the entirety of Mainland China as the female lead role, Zheng Shuang was labelled as "actors with poor conduct" by the regulators due to her involvement in a series of scandals, including tax evasion, which she was ultimately found guilty of committing.

 Synopsis

 Bei Weiwei (Zheng Shuang) is a computer science university student, who excels in her studies.
 She aspires to be an online game developer.
 Her player's name is Luwei Weiwei in the role-playing game, A Chinese Ghost Story.
 After she is dumped by her online husband Zhenshui Wuxiang, she is approached by the number one player Yixiao Naihe, who suggests they get married so they both can participate in the couples in-game competitions.
 The newlyweds instantly hit it off and undergo many adventures together in-game.

-However, Wei Wei did not expect the real identity of her in-game husband to be a college senior, Xiao Nai (Yang Yang) who is a jock and academician.
+However, Wei Wei did not expect the real identity of her in-game husband is a college senior, Xiao Nai (Yang Yang) who is both a jock and an academician.
 After they meet each other, they fall in love.
 Together, they overcome numerous misunderstandings and obstacles standing in the way of their budding romance.